vycke/crinkles.dev/src/content/my-css-architecture.md

 CUBE CSS is a methodology with _simplicity_ at its core.
 It values CSS for what it is.
 The methodology works well with _custom properties_ to implement a [framework](https://github.com/kevtiq/lub-css).
 The combination creates a _flexible_, _scalable_ and _extensible_ CSS architecture.
 The custom properties act as [design tokens](https://css-tricks.com/what-are-design-tokens/) and can be used across all layers of the architecture.
 My framework consists of three layers.

 - **Layout**: classes that look at the macro-level of an application, like the once I described [here](/writing/css-layout-patterns).
 They provide flexible and responsive layout solutions that are common across an application.
+For inspiration on common layout patterns, check [every-layout.dev](https://every-layout.dev).
 - **Utilities**: classes that do one job and do one job well.
 This is often a class that alters a single property.
 But utilities like the [`.click-area` class](https://github.com/kevtiq/lub-css/blob/main/src/utilities/click-area.scss) cover more than a single property but still do only one thing.
 - **Blocks**: correspond to UI components.
 That what cannot be solved with layout and/or utility classes alone can be solved in blocks.
 You can choose to cover all styles of a component in a block, or you can only put those styles not covered by other classes in a block.